DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 8. If you intend to use your Command station for programming on a separate programming track, or you will want to monitor current on your main track, you will connect an external current sense board.
 See the notes below for more detail about current sense and a suggestion for using an external current sense board.

-See :ref:`Important Notes Current Sensing`
+See :ref:`Important Notes on Current Sensing`

 ***TODO: organize the above and add pictures***